-The segmentation results, as displayed in Fig. 7, generally demonstrate the ability of the segmentation algorithm to focus on the nucleus region, which is critical for cervical cell analysis.
+The segmentation results, as shown in Fig. 7, generally demonstrate the algorithm's ability to focus on the nucleus region, which is crucial for cervical cell analysis.
 Since the nucleus plays a significant role in distinguishing normal and abnormal cells, the primary evaluation question is how effectively the segmentation isolates and captures the nucleus across various images.
-Images (a) - (d) feature relatively smaller nuclei, while images (e) - (g) exhibit medium-sized nuclei, and images (h) - (k) display larger nuclei compared to the others.
+Images (a) - (d) feature relatively more minor nuclei, while images (e) - (g) exhibit medium-sized nuclei, and images (h) - (k) display larger nuclei compared to the others.

-A closer look at the black-and-white segmentation masks shows that the segmentation results generally follow the proportional size and shape of the nuclei across different samples.
+A closer examination of the black-and-white segmentation masks reveals that the segmentation results generally follow the proportional size and shape of the nuclei across different samples.
 For instance, in images (a) - (d), the segmented nucleus appears smaller, aligning with the actual nucleus size in the corresponding original images.
 Similarly, images (h) - (k), which have larger nuclei, display proportionately larger segmented masks.
 This indicates that the segmentation method effectively adapts to different nucleus sizes, maintaining the proportionality and relative boundaries.

-However, there are also some observed limitations in the segmentation.
+However, some limitations in the segmentation have also been observed.
 Notably, in image (d), the segmentation includes additional noise, resulting in a less refined boundary around the nucleus.
 This could potentially affect classification accuracy if such noise remains uncorrected in preprocessing.
 Furthermore, image 10 presents an interesting segmentation inversion, where the nucleus becomes part of the background (black), and the cytoplasm is segmented as the primary object (white).
 This inversion may reflect an edge case where the algorithm misinterprets intensity levels, leading to inaccurate segmentation.

 Despite these occasional anomalies, the segmentation results are, overall, relatively acceptable, capturing the key morphological features of the cervical cell nuclei in most samples.
-These observations suggest that the segmentation technique successfully generates binary masks that align well with the nuclei's actual dimensions in a majority of the cases.
+These observations suggest that the segmentation technique successfully generates binary masks that align well with the nuclei' actual dimensions in a majority of the cases.
 However, given that this study's primary focus is on image classification, no quantitative evaluation of segmentation accuracy was performed in this section.
 Instead, the segmented masks were visually assessed to ensure that they provide sufficiently accurate input for subsequent classification.

-To present the classification performance clearly, the confusion matrices for each model are illustrated in Fig. 8, Fig. 9, and Fig. 10.
-These figures show the detailed outcomes of the classification process, highlighting the number of correctly and incorrectly classified instances for normal and abnormal cervical cells.
+To present the classification performance clearly, the confusion matrices for each model are illustrated in Figs. Figs. 8, 9, and 10.
+These figures display the detailed outcomes of the classification process, highlighting the number of correctly and incorrectly classified instances for both normal and abnormal cervical cells.
 Specifically, Fig. 8 represents the confusion matrix for the CNN model, which achieved the highest overall accuracy and precision.
 Fig. 9 displays the confusion matrix for the SVM model, illustrating moderate performance with a relatively higher tendency for false negatives.
-Finally, Fig. 10 shows the confusion matrix for the KNN model, which, while achieving lower accuracy compared to and SVM, still demonstrates reasonable classification capability.
+Finally, Fig. 10 shows the confusion matrix for the KNN model, which, while achieving lower accuracy compared to CNN and SVM, still demonstrates reasonable classification capability.